codepoet80/webos-catalog-backend/README.md

 ### masterAppData.json

-This file contains a record of all apps that were known to exist in the HP/Palm App Catalog at the time that the community attempted to archive it (on or around [https://pivotce.com/2014/10/16/hp-to-shut-down-catalog-and-cloud-services/](January 15, 2015 when HP shut it down).)
+This file contains a record of all apps that were known to exist in the HP/Palm App Catalog at the time that the community attempted to archive it on or around [January 15, 2015 when HP shut it down](https://pivotce.com/2014/10/16/hp-to-shut-down-catalog-and-cloud-services/).)
 This file is not used by the App Museum back-end, but may be used by cataloging and indexing tools when and if new IPKs are found.

 ### archivedAppData.json